ardonap/cyclistic-da-case-study/README.md

 4. Duplicate `ride_id`:
 Although there are some duplicate `ride_id` values, further examination reveals that the other details differ.
 Consequently, these records were retained.

+### Data Cleansing
+As stated above, negative `ride_length` records need to be removed.
+Here's the [Data Cleansing](https://github.com/low-boat/cyclistic-da-case-study/blob/main/Data%20Cleansing.sql) SQL code for that.

+This left us a dataset of 5,720,686 rows and 16 columns.

+### Data Exploration

+With the dataset complete and ready for analysis, I ran some [SQL codes](https://github.com/low-boat/cyclistic-da-case-study/blob/main/Data%20Exploration.sql) to further explore the data.